Saturday offers so many options for sports fanatics

 Posted in: Grooming, Interviews, Lifestyle, Sports

-Tags: 2012 NFL Draft, Brian Urlacher, Carolina Panthers, cologne, Luke Kuechly, Luke Kuechly Old Spice, Marshawn Lynch, NFL, NFL Draft, Old Spice Shampoo, Ray lewis
+Tags: Brian Urlacher, Carolina Panthers, cologne, Luke Kuechly, Luke Kuechly Old Spice, Marshawn Lynch, NFL, NFL Draft, Old Spice Shampoo, Ray lewis

 NFL Draft kicks off tonight